 1. Degree of economic integration (weighting of 10%)

-Includes membership in the World Trade Organization, most-favored nation tariffs, correlation to the global market, market concentration, reach of global market research and country risk.
+Includes membership in the World Trade Organization, most-favored nation tariffs, co-dependence with the global market, market concentration and reach of global market research.

 2. Cost of setting up a business (20%)